UtrechtUniversity/port-poc/README.md

 Example code for the Python part of the project is provided in the [data_extractor](data_extractor/) folder.
-This also contains a [README](data_extractor/README.md) which explains how to modify this code and presents two examples of data extraction scripts, namely for Google semantic location history and Google search history data.
+This also contains a [README](data_extractor/README.md) which explains how to modify this code and presents two examples of data extraction scripts, namely for Google Semantic Location History and Google Search History data.

 To run the application execute the following command from the checkout: